List of Big Time Rush characters: Lightning The TV Wonder Dog

-Lightning The TV Wonder Dog (Morgan the dog) is a celebrity dog that lives in the Palmwoods.
+Lightning The TV Wonder Dog (portrayed by dog actor Morgan) is a celebrity dog that lives in the Palmwoods.
 He has appeared in many episodes as a background character.
 In the Halloween special - Big Time Halloween, he steals Logan's arm and Logan chases after him.

 Dr. Hollywood

-Dr. Hollywood (Lorenzo Lamas) is the Palm Woods doctor.
+Dr. Hollywood (portrayed by Lorenzo Lamas) is the Palm Woods doctor.
 He is dramatic and appears in many episodes.
 Logan loves helping the doc out.